 I am currently an NDSEG fellow working on my PhD in biomedical engineering in the Nonlinear Optics and Biophotonics Lab at Tufts University.

 As an undergraduate at Tufts, I began to work under professor Fiorenzo Omenetto in early 2008 on applications of silk fibroin based nanophotonic devices.
 After completing my undergraduate degree in biomedical engineering, I elected to continue on towards my PhD.
-My current research efforts have shifted from photonics towards implantable devices, specifically for neural applications.
+My current research efforts have shifted from photonics towards devices, specifically for the unique materials requirements at the biotic/abiotic interface.

-My goal as a researcher is to contribute to the large multi-institutional and multi-disciplinary team that it will take to meet these difficult challenges, through design and implementation of fully implantable neural stimulation and recording devices.
-I hope that in the future, the collective work of many scientists will meet the lofty goals of the BRAIN project, ushering in a new era of physiological and psychological understanding for our species.
+My goal as a researcher is to contribute to the large multi-institutional and multi-disciplinary team that it will take to meet these difficult challenges, through design and implementation of materials platforms that integrate the soft curvilinear world of biology and medicine with the rigid planar one of electronics and optics.
+I hope that in the future, the collective work of many scientists will meet the goals of the internet of things, ushering in a new era of physiological understanding for our species, and point-of-care, individualized healthcare.